winitzki/scall/tutorial/programming_dhall.md

 This method works whenever the refinement condition can be expressed via `Bool` values.
 This is not always the case in Dhall; for instance, the condition for a string to be non-empty is not expressible as a function of type `Text → Bool`.

+When this technique works, it can be used to implement **subset types** whose values must satisfy a given predicate.
+The result is a subset of values of a given type `T`.

+TODO

+For `Text` types, certain tricks (see the textutils library) allow us to implement subset types of `Text` even though Dhall cannot implement `Bool`-valued predicates for the `Text` type.

+TODO

 ## Co-inductive types